liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 ## Current Work Focus

-We are in the initial implementation phase of the Cody Batch project.
+We are in the implementation phase of the Cody Batch project.
 The primary focus is on:

 1. **Core Component Implementation**: Implementing the key components of the system
 2. **Claude Client Development**: Building the Claude client for AI code analysis
 3. **Batch Processing Framework**: Implementing the batch processing framework
-4. **Integration Planning**: Preparing for integration of all components
+4. **Frontend Development**: Implementing the frontend components
-5. **Testing Strategy**: Developing a testing approach for the system
+5. **Integration**: Integrating all components
-6. **Frontend Development**: Starting work on the frontend components
+6. **Testing**: Testing the system
 7. **Infrastructure Setup**: Preparing the AWS infrastructure for deployment

 ## Recent Changes